SidewardsBanana/ITE-140/Python4Excel/Notes/vocab.md

 # The Original Author of SQLAlchemy is Michael Bayer

-# SQLAlchemy was released February 14, 2006.
+# SQLAlchemy was released February 14, 2006

+# The Latest Release Was September 6, 2022 and The Version Is 1.4.41